WuerthPhoenix/tornado/engine/matcher/README.md

 ### The 'WITH' Clause - Configuration details

-As seen in the previous chapter, the _WITH_ clause generates variables extracted from the Event using regular expressions.
+As already seen in the previous section, the _WITH_ clause generates variables extracted from the Event using regular expressions.
-There are multiple ways of configuring those regex to obtain a different result.
+There are multiple ways of configuring those regexes to obtain the desired result.

-There are, essentially, three parameters that combined define the behavior of the extractor:
+There are, essentially, three parameters that, combined, define the behavior of an extractor:
-- **all_matches**: whether our regex has to loop trough all the matches or if only the first one has to be taken into account.
+- **all_matches**: whether the regex will loop through all the matches or only the first one will be considered.
-Accpeted values are _true_ and _false_ .
+Accepted values are _true_ and _false_.
 If omitted, it defaults to _false_
-- **match** or **named_match**: a string value representing the regex to be executed. **match** is used for index based regex while **named_match** is used for regex with named groups.
+- **match** or **named_match**: a string value representing the regex to be executed. **match** is used in case of an index based regex while **named_match** is used when named groups are present.
-They cannot be used together.
+They exclude each other.
-- **group_match_idx**: valid only in case of index based regex.
+- **group_match_idx**: valid only in case of an index based regex.
-This is a positive numeric value that indicates which group of the match has to be extracted.
+It is a positive numeric value that indicates which group of the match has to be extracted.
-If omitted, an array with all the groups is returned.
+If omitted, an array with all groups is returned.

-To show how they work and what is the produced output, we'll use this hypotetical email body as input:
+To show how they work and what is the produced output, from now on, we'll use this hypotetical email body as input:
 ```
 A critical event has been received: